mrruby/TenementDAO-Whitepaper/building.md

 ---
 description: >-
-  More info about the building that we want to raise money for => property => improve => rent out
+  More info about the building that we want to raise money for => buy => improve => rent out
 ---